 Burtrum is a tiny city located in the state of Minnesota.
 With a population of 124 people and just one neighborhood, Burtrum is the 519th largest community in Minnesota.
 Burtrum has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Burtrum is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burtrum is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Burtrum is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Burtrum who work in sales jobs (30.61%), office and administrative support (20.41%), and management occupations (10.20%).

 Telecommuters are a relatively large percentage of the workforce: 21.28% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Burtrum have a very low rate of college education: just 9.72% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Burtrum has a very low overall level of education: only 9.72% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Burtrum in 2022 was $31,676, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $126,704 for a family of four.
 However, Burtrum contains both very wealthy and poor people as well.